tempire/festival/articles/dancefest-the-trailer.md

 # DanceFest: The Trailer
 2013-01-03

-It's a new year, and time to step it up from what came before.
-As we've mentioned before, DanceFest is different from other events, so we're going that extra mile to make sure this event is a premium, fresh experience.
+It's a new year; time to step it up from what came before.
+As we've mentioned, DanceFest is different from other events, so we're going that extra mile to make sure this event is a premium, fresh experience.
 Towards that end, we have something special for you: The DanceFest Trailer.

 This is just a taste of the effort we're putting forth.